Unrupt/unrupt/README.md

 [![UNRUPT DEMO](https://image.ibb.co/bHHDty/demo.png)](https://www.youtube.com/embed/az_g2tOxhPI?start=782&end=936&autoplay=1)

 In this showing of our unrupt demo by Tim Panton at Kamailioworld far audio is buffered while Pause-while-speaking is on and when manually paused.
-Audio waveforms are displayed to indicate when speaking live or playing from buffer.The buffer shows a blue band for duration of speech by the near speaker and an orange band for duration of unheard speech by the far speaker which is buffered during the near speech and played out when the near speaker stops speaking.The manual pause button also sets Mute on and off.
-The video feed is optional and continues live while the audio is buffered
+Audio waveforms are displayed to indicate when speaking live or playing from buffer.

+The buffer shows a blue band for duration of speech by the near speaker and an orange band for duration of unheard speech by the far speaker, which is buffered during the near speech and played out when the near speaker stops speaking.
+The manual pause button also sets Mute on and off.
+The video feed is optional and continues live while the audio is buffered.

 Go to our [experimental version](https://b4oshany.github.io/unrupt-demo) page to try for yourself.